eoindaly37/agilelab/README.md

-This is the readme file for the tutorial repository This line has been added and now also attempting conflict Change added in dazzling_feature branch
+This is the readme file or the tutorial repository This line has been added
+Change added in dazzling_feature branch